- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 Dinner & Movie, No problem!

-Dinner and movie after kids go to bed.
-ONDemand makes this possible!
-Body massages…might even lead to something else. ~ Jessica S.
+Dinner and a movie after the kids go to bed.
+Netflix and ONDemand make this possible!
+Body massages might even lead to something else. ~ Jessica S.

 Feed each Other